gustavo-dev-oliveira/PlayNautsOnline/README.md

 Move the downloaded folder depot_204301 (steam\steamapps\content\app_204300) to \steamapps\common and rename it to Awesomenauts

+On your library open Awesomenuats properties and make sure it is set to only update when start the game and to never download on the background.

 Launch Awesomenauts through Steam (not via the .exe)

 Change the matchmaking region in the settings to worldwide